2008 Greek Football Cup final

 The 2008 Greek Cup final was the 64th final of the Greek Cup.
 The match took place on 17 May 2008 at Kaftanzoglio Stadium.
 The contesting teams were Olympiacos and Aris.
 It was Olympiacos' thirty-third Greek Cup final in their 83 years of existence and Aris' eighth Greek Cup final in their 94-year history.
-It was the last match of the referee, Giorgos Kasnaferis before his retirement, as he whistled in 4 of the last 8 cup finals.
+It was the final match for referee Giorgos Kasnaferis, who officiated four of the last eight cup finals.